BotirBakhtiyarov/BotirBakhtiyarov/README.md

-Here's a template you can use for your GitHub `README.md`, customized with sections that reflect your background and interests.
-You can modify it as needed.

----

 # 👋 Hi, I'm Botir Bakhtiyarov

 Welcome to my GitHub!
 I'm a **Software Engineer** based in Kunming, China.
 I specialize in backend development, cloud computing, and web development, and I'm passionate about sharing knowledge in technology and programming.